Here we outline Moodle’s approach and plan for the implementation of support for the EU General Data Protection Regulation (GDPR).

 What to do now?

-Installing the plugins alone is not going to be enough to meet the GDPR requirements.
+Upgrading to Moodle 3.5 or installing the plugins alone is not going to be enough to meet the GDPR requirements.
 Correct configuration and implementation of the required processes and procedures is also required and you should engage with your IT and legal department on what is required.

 If you need help with your upgrades from our Moodle Partner teams or for installing and configuring the plugins please get in contact at moodle.com/partners